mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-If a chunk [IsHandmade](#P-ParquetClassLibrary-Maps-MapChunkModel-IsHandmade 'ParquetClassLibrary.Maps.MapChunkModel.IsHandmade'), it is ready to go.
+If a chunk [IsFilledOut](#P-ParquetClassLibrary-Maps-MapChunkModel-IsFilledOut 'ParquetClassLibrary.Maps.MapChunkModel.IsFilledOut'), it is ready to go.
-Chunks that are not handmade will need to undergo procedural generation based on their [ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail')s.
+Chunks that are not handmade at design time need to undergo procedural generation based on their [ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail')s.

 <a name='M-ParquetClassLibrary-Maps-MapChunkModel-ToString'></a>
 ### ToString() `method`